-Pinecrest Collegiate Middle High School Charter (the "School"), is a component unit of the school Board of Orange County, Florida (the "District").
-The Schools' charter is held by Pinecrest Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
-The board of directors of Pinecrest Academy, Inc. is composed of six members that also govern other charter schools.
-The board of directors has determined that no component units exist that would require inclusion in the School's financial statements.
+Pinecrest Academy Wesley Chapel High School (the "School"), is a charter school and component unit of the School Board of Pasco County, Florida (the "District").
+The School's charter is held by Pinecrest Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
+The governing body of the School is the board of directors of Pinecrest Academy, Inc., which is composed of six members and also governs other charter schools.
+The board of directors has determined that no component units exists that would require inclusion in the School's financial statements.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
-The School operates under a charter granted by the sponsoring district, the School Board of Orange County, Florida.
-The current charter expires on June 30, 2034 and it can be renewed in accordance with the law.
+The School operates under a charter granted by the sponsoring district, the School Board of Pasco County, Florida.
+The School is considered a component unit of the District.
+The current charter expires on June 30, 2028 and it can be renewed in accordance with law.
 A charter can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.

-The School, serves students from sixth through twelfth grades and is funded by the District.
-These financial statements are for the year ended June 30, 2024, when on average 6 students were enrolled.
+The School is located in Wesley Chapel, Florida for students from ninth through twelfth grade and is funded by the District.
+These financial statements are for the year ended June 30, 2024, the School's first year of operations, when on average 54 students were enrolled in ninth grade.